 The child may see lights but should not feel any pain during surgery.
 Following surgery, the child must wear a clear plastic shield over the surgically repaired eye to protect it.

 After surgery, the patient should experience reduced eye pressure.
 The eye doctor may prescribe steroid or antibiotic eye drops and possibly stop glaucoma medications.

 While the purpose of surgery is to lower the pressure in the eye, it can’t cure glaucoma.
 If the initial surgery is successful, it can often keep eye pressure within the normal range for anywhere from 6 months to several years.
 At times, a follow-up surgery is required.

-If your child has symptoms of glaucoma, such as irregular eye size, cloudy patches or light sensitivity, make sure to schedule an eye exam to test for glaucoma by contacting The Pacific Lasik & Cataract Surgery Center in Huntington Beach.
+If your child has symptoms of glaucoma, such as irregular eye size, cloudy patches or light sensitivity, make sure to schedule an eye exam to test for glaucoma by contacting Pacific Eye Care in Huntington Beach.